IMarkoMC/Tokens/README.md

 ## Why i'm doing this?
 I hate malware and fake verification bots so yeah...

-You can see all the information of the fake verifications bots [here](Fake%20verification%20bot%20information)
+You can see all the information of the fake verification bots [here](Fake%20verification%20bot%20information)

 All bots and owners are added to a global blacklist.